 But, to determine more absolutely, what Light is, after what manner refracted, and by what modes or actions it produceth in our minds the Phantasms of Colours, is not so easie.
 And I shall not mingle conjectures with certainties.

-Why the switch?
 Both words had similar meanings in the Seventeenth Century — something ghostly or not of this world.
 Much like spelling and punctuation, scientific terminology wasn't systematized in the 17th century.
 It may well have been seen as a mark of proficiency to mix up spellings, punctuation placements, and word choices.
-(This was the time when the thesaurus was invented.)
-In the Twentifirst Century, however, scientific terminology is reasonably well organized and consistent and, for unrelated reasons, the word spectrum has lost all its supernatural connotations.
+(This was about the time when the thesaurus was invented after all.)
+In the Twenty-first Century, however, scientific terminology is reasonably well organized and consistent and, for unrelated reasons, the word spectrum has lost all its supernatural connotations.

 Because Newton was a bit of a mystic and seven is a number with mystical connotations, he divided the spectrum up into seven named segments giving primary school children everywhere something to memorize.
 He identified these as the "primary colors" but later experiments have shown this notion to be wrong.
+(Sorry primary school children.)
 The preferred term now is spectral colors or prismatic colors for the things Newton was naming.
 (The primary colors of red, green, and blue are discussed elsewhere in this book.)
 There are also many more than seven distinguishable colors of light in the visible spectrum — a point Newton makes clear near the end of this quotation.

 red orange yellow green blew indico violet-purple